 The city maintains a common cash and investment pool for all city funds.
 The types of investments in which the city may invest are restricted by Oregon Revised Statutes and a Council adopted investment policy.
-Authorized investments consist of U.S. Treasury obligations including treasury notes, bonds and strips; Federal instrumentality securities from specific federal agencies; commercial paper rated at least A-1 or an equivalent rating; corporate bonds rated at least Aa or an equivalent rating; Dregon State Treasurer's Local Government Investment Pool (LGIP) limited by State statute; certificates of deposit; repurchase agreements and obligations of the states of Oregon, California, Idaho and Washington rated AA or better.
+Authorized investments consist of U.S. Treasury obligations including treasury notes, bonds and strips; Federal instrumentality securities from specific federal agencies; commercial paper rated at least A-1 or an equivalent rating; corporate bonds rated at least Aa or an equivalent rating; bankers acceptances rated at least Aa or an equivalent rating; Oregon State Treasurer's Local Government Investment Pool (LGIP) limited by State statute; certificates of deposit; repurchase agreements and obligations of the states of Oregon, California, Idaho and Washington rated AA or better.

-State statutes authorize the city to invest in obligations of the U.S. Treasury, commercial paper and repurchase agreements.
+State statutes authorize the city to invest in obligations of the U. S. Treasury, commercial paper and repurchase agreements.
 Additionally, the Employees Retirement Plan Pension Trust Fund invests in equity securities and mutual funds.
 Investments are stated at fair value.